Article reading time: 36 min

 The first stage of sophistication

-If you are the first in your market, you are dealing with customers which have no sophistications.
+If you are the first in your market, you are dealing with customers which have no sophistication.
 Once you get them interested, they are likely to become much more enthusiastic.
-This, of course, is the dream of every manufacturer and every copy writer.
+This, of course, is the dream of every manufacturer and every copywriter.
 To be first.
 And it happens quite often today.
 Sometimes because of a technological breakthrough—creating a new product – or a radically better product, or a familiar product at an explosively low price.

 And sometimes, such a brand-new market is created by the insight of an advertising man, dealing with an already-established product.